 In 2020, they had over 100,000 signups and an estimated 4 million participants throughout the world.
 This January, 6.5 million people are expected to participate in this sobriety event.

 In the US, 14% of young adults surveyed by YouGov reported that they’d be participating in Dry January 2021.

 What is the purpose of dry January?
 The purpose of dry January is usually to improve health and avoid alcohol dependency problems by giving up the booze for a month.
 It isn’t designed for people with alcoholism, but it’s an effective way to cut back on alcohol consumption before it may become a bigger problem.

 This sober month tends to attract heavier drinkers than the general population — and offer those people unique benefits compared to the occasional wine drinker.

-Want to participate in the officially Dry January challenge?
-Here’s where to sign up for the challenge through Alcohol Change UK to receive regular support throughout the month.
+Want to participate in the official Dry January challenge?
+Here’s where to sign up for the challenge through Alcohol Change UK and receive regular support throughout the month.

 Tips for a Successful Dry January